Cellulitis: How Can We Reduce Hospitalisation Rates?

 • Lack of access to dermatologists

-• Lack of access to culturally appropriate healthcare for Aboriginal and Torres Strait Islander peoples
+• Lack of access to culturally appropriate healthcare for Aboriginal and Torres Strait Islander people

 • Lack of integrated care that refers patients to social services and programs.